-Pumpkin banana bread combines two of my favorite flavors into one dynamite bread recipe!
+Pumpkin banana bread combines two of my favorite flavors into the perfect fall bread recipe!
+It’s moist, full of pumpkin spice flavor, and a delicious way to use up extra ripe bananas.

 Pumpkin Banana Bread